 Homes and commercial buildings also use energy for lighting.
-The average home spends about eight percent of its utility costs on lighting.
+The average home spends about 6 percent of its utility costs on lighting.
 Schools, stores, and businesses use just over 10 percent of their utility costs for lighting.
 Most commercial buildings use fluorescent lighting.
 It costs more to install, but it uses a lot less energy to produce the same amount of light than incandescent lighting.

-Ten years ago, many homes still used inefficient incandescent light bulbs.
+Fifteen years ago, many homes still used inefficient incandescent light bulbs.
 Only ten percent of the electricity they consume is converted to light.
 The other 90 percent is changed to heat.
 However, people today are using more efficient lighting.

 Due to the Energy Independence and Security Act of 2007, most traditional, inefficient incandescent light bulbs have been phased out and are no longer for sale.
-Consumers can choose from several more efficient bulb options as replacements.
+Consumers may be using one of several more efficient bulb options as replacements.
 Energy-saving incandescent, or halogen, bulbs are more expensive than traditional incandescent, but use 25 percent less energy and last three times as long.
+Compact Fluorescent, or CFLs, use even less energy and last significantly longer.
+However, these bulbs have been mostly replaced by an even more efficient bulb.